ekraw36/Tea_Docs/troubleshooting.md

 # *Troubleshooting & FAQs*
 This document contains common issues pertaining to installing and running Tea and includes a variety of solutions to each.
 Additionally, this document answers some common questions about the scope and proper usage of Tea.

+*Note: all suggest commands should be run in terminal*

 # Installation and Environment Issues
 > *"Tea won’t install with pip"*
 * Ensure you are using Python 3.8+.
 Older versions of Python may fail during dependency resolution.